tommywhitehead/getRid/README.md

 getRid
 ======

 Deceptively simple jQuery plugin with the sole purpose of removing elements that are not in use.
-The true beauty lies within it's use in Content Management Systems (CMS) which leave unnecessary.
+The true beauty lies within it's use in Content Management Systems (CMS) which leave unnecessary whitespace.

 Usage: